Best Text-to-Speech Chrome Extensions in 2026

 For users who are open to using Edge for reading-heavy sessions, the built-in Read Aloud is a strong free option that requires no extension installation or account.

-How We Evaluated These Extensions
+How I Evaluated These Extensions

-We tested each extension against a consistent set of tasks and criteria.
+I tested each extension against a consistent set of tasks and criteria.
 The goal was to find out how each tool performs in real reading scenarios, not just on the demo content that appears in marketing materials.

 Criteria assessed: